McKinsey Solve Game 2026: Format, Scenarios & Prep Strategy

 Sea Wolf is the second standard module.
 It puts you in a dynamic scenario where you make sequential decisions under shifting constraints, testing how well you adapt your strategy as conditions change.
 Like Redrock, it rewards clear reasoning and steady decision-making rather than raw speed.

-Sustainable Futures Lab (longer invites)
+Sustainable Future Lab (longer invites)

 Ecosystem Scenario (legacy)